 Delta Airlines CEO Gerald (Jerry) Grinstein of Delta announced on Tuesday that when Delta emerges from its wrenching bankruptcy period, he will forgo all additional compensation or payouts beyond his normal salary (approximately $330,000/year, a pittance for a Fortune 500 CEO).

-"Instead, Delta's plan calls for the distribution of an estimated $995 million to about 39,000 nonunionized employees and 1,000 managers within 12 to 14 months of the company's exit from bankruptcy proceedings." -- Wall Street Journal
+"Instead, Delta's plan calls for the distribution of an estimated $995 million and about 39,000 nonunionized employees and 1,000 managers within 12 to 14 months of the company's exit from bankruptcy proceedings." -- Wall Street Journal

-Typically, bankruptcy plans provide a considerable compensation for the CEO and senior leadership, ostensibly to keep them motivated to see it through during difficult times.
+Typically, bankruptcy plans provide a considerable compensation for the CEO senior leadership, ostensibly to keep them motivated to see it through during difficult times.
 This plunder is, in part, what attracts many leadership "superstars" (at least on paper) to the turnaround world, but it seems wrong to me -- particularly unfair to the firm's employees and investors who've suffered even more.
 Regardless, because it's common practice, my guess is the press and most investors probably would have shrugged their shoulders if he and the board carved a multi-million dollar package and doled it out in the spring when they emerge from bankruptcy.

 But that wasn't something Jerry wanted.
 Delta, like all other major US carriers, had wrung some hard-fought concessions from pilot, flight attendant and mechanic unions.
 They also fought off hostile acquisitions from US Air, and wrestled with major increases in fuel cost, not to mention the security fallout from 9/11.
 I guess Jerry just didn't find it right for him to benefit beyond the emotional payoff of a job well done.
 I wholeheartedly applaud him, and agree.